-For me, the real reason I hesitated so long was because I hated the idea of having to ring a call center and not get a clear-cut answer because ‘somebody else was doing the work’, not my point of contact.
+For me, the real reason I hesitated so long was that I hated the idea of having to ring a call center and not get a clear-cut answer because ‘somebody else was doing the work’, not my point of contact.

 I had no intention of being caught in the middle with nobody taking responsibility.
 That is why when I took on my first VE I didn’t use one in a call center.

-I employed them full time.
+I employed them full-time.

 It felt like a leap, so I minimized my risk.

-I had a set of criteria to do the initial vetting (perfect English, genuine references and a solid university degree) and only interviewed three people who passed those easily.
+I had a set of criteria to do the initial vetting (perfect English, genuine references, and a solid university degree) and only interviewed three people who passed those easily.

 And then I held brief, focused interviews and selected the person I felt I could work most closely with and who fit the business the best – Theriza.

 I already had my list of ‘tasks I hate and will do the one last time’ ready for her.

 I did each of the tasks and noted down the steps.
 Then I handed it over to Theriza and made certain she could understand my notes and what outcome I wanted.